tinkoff-mobile-tech/TiRecycler/README.md

 # How to use custom actions

+You need:

+* implement your own action with extends from `TiRecyclerCustomActionFlow/TiRecyclerCustomActionObservable`
-You need to implement `TiRecyclerCustomActionFlow/TiRecyclerCustomActionObservable` after it should add to map of you holder factory
+* add it to map in your holder factory

 ```kotlin
 class YourHolderFactory : HolderFactory() {